sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 [Review by Softpedia](https://mac.softpedia.com/get/System-Utilities/Command-X.shtml)

 Known limitation: You cannot cut the name of a file when editing a filename in Finder or cut when using the search field.
-There is no way for the app to work around this.
+[Learn more.](#textfield-limitation)

+---

+You may also like my [Supercharge](/supercharge) app.

+---

 ### Frequently Asked Questions {#faq}